 Olivia Dietzel is passionate about engineering.
 She loves technical challenges and problem-solving.
 She’s also passionate about leadership.
-With the University of Wisconsin–Madison Master of Engineering: Engineering Management (MEM) program, she’s found the perfect way to pursue advancement in both of her passions simultaneously.
+With the University of Wisconsin–Madison Master of Engineering: Engineering Management (MEM) program (Now called: Master of Science in Engineering Management), she’s found the perfect way to pursue advancement in both of her passions simultaneously.

 “I was looking for a way to tie these things together and prepare me for future leadership roles within engineering,” said Dietzel, a 2015 Notre Dame graduate with a bachelor’s degree in mechanical engineering.
 “Most engineering programs offer a combination of engineering and MBA courses, but I wanted to find a curriculum that would be directly applicable to managing people in a technical field.
 The MEM program was exactly what I needed.”